MiguelRiazaValverde/hanna/README.md

 })();
 ```

-## Example: Hosting and Accessing a Tor Onion Service
+## Example: Hosting and accessing a Tor Onion service

 This example demonstrates how to easily create a simple HTTP server and expose it as a Tor onion service using Hanna.
 It shows how to: